 Ultra HD is still only ~8.3MP

 12MP is more than enough resolution to look crisp on pretty much any display — phone displays, digital photo frames, computers, TVs, and even projectors!
 To get the most out of a 12MP image on an Ultra HD display, you’d need to zoom in.
-Fun fact: most telephoto cameras from the industry’s biggest names are 12MP or below, anyway.
+Fun fact: many telephoto cameras from the industry’s biggest names are 12MP or below, anyway.

-Smartphone video caps out at ~8.3MP
+The most popular video resolution caps out at ~8.3MP

 Resolution isn’t the be-all and end-all